apparena/patterns/README.md

 To see your changes in the frontend:

 * use `npm run build:frontend:dev` (or `npm run build:frontend:watch` if you want a watcher) and open public/index_dev.html in your browser
-* use `npm run start` and open localhost:3001 in your browser
+* If you want hot-reloading you can use the Node Webserver by running `npm run start` and open localhost:3001 in your browser

 Now you're ready and you can get to work!
 If you would like to contribute to the documentation or write documentation